Epicalert/annoying-bot/README.md

 # AnnoyingBot
-your little brother but in bot form.
+Your little brother but in bot form.

 Originally made for [Discord Hack Week 2019.](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33)